nextauthjs/next-auth/www/docs/getting-started/client.md

 There is also an alternative client-side API library based upon [`react-query`](https://www.npmjs.com/package/react-query) available under [`nextauthjs/react-query`](https://github.com/nextauthjs/react-query).

 If you use `react-query` in your project already, you can leverage it with NextAuth.js to handle the client-side session management for you as well.
-This replaces NextAuth.js's native `useSession` and `Provider` from `next-auth/react`.
+This replaces NextAuth.js's native `useSession` and `SessionProvider` from `next-auth/react`.

 See repository [`README`](https://github.com/nextauthjs/react-query) for more details.